-It took me a number of years but I’ve finally worked my way out of student debt.
+It took years, but I’ve finally worked my way out of student debt.
 The way I went about it was by paying a little more than 200% of what was due each month.
 I would have paid more if I could’ve afforded it.

 While I was doing this, I was working on saving for a home.
-Obviously, the student debt was impeding my progress but that seems to be unavoidable without a socialist in the White House.
+The student debt was impeding my progress, but that seems to be unavoidable without a socialist in the White House.
 (And if we do get a socialist in the White House, I’m banking on tax breaks for paying my loans off early.)

 When someone loses their job, debts become an unbearable burden.
 So, when it comes to debt, I’ll allow myself to take out loans.
-But I will soften the blow by saving as much as possible for down payments (e.g. at least 20% for a home so I can avoid mortgage insurance) and I will pay off these debts with as much expedience as possible.
+But I will soften the blow by saving as much as possible for down payments (e.g,. at least 20% for a home so I can avoid mortgage insurance), and I will pay off these debts as quickly as possible.

-I don’t believe I’ll be out of work for any extended amount of time in the next thirty years, but I could take a cut in salary which could be potentially damaging.
+I don’t believe I’ll be out of work for an extended amount of time in the next thirty years, but I could take a cut in salary, which could be potentially damaging.
 So, I’ll also avoid adding to my burden by purchasing what I can’t afford or by spending recklessly.
-This will also help me pay down the debts I accrue faster.
+This will also help me pay down the debts I amass faster.

 photo: Alice Pasqual